 Plan For UX

 Your timeline will need to take UX design into account.
 This may involve allowing extra time up front (before tactical sprint work) to conduct research and set direction.
-Additionally, you will want to allow for time to test concepts before going into and during production.
-At Allata, we discussed how testing before development saves time and money.
+Additionally, you will want to allow for time to test concepts before going into and during production; testing before development saves time and money.
 Your team may also want to consider a “sprint offset” for design, where the designer works several sprints ahead of development to prevent confusion about what’s being built.

 Build Close Connections